JuliaPoo/SKIio/README.md

 ### Main Function Declaration

 The _Main Function_ will be the "entrypoint" of the program.
-This function is the only function called by the intepreter.
+This function is the only function called by the interpreter.

 ```lisp
 !